Our Authors – in their OWN words!

 Emma’s work has been engraved in brass, published in the U.K. and worldwide in poetry magazines, anthologies and music albums, during February 2018 she was the Artist in Residence at Brisons Veor.

-Her poetry films have be shown at Swindon Poetry Festival and she has performed her poetry at Bristol Festival of Nature and Bristol Poetry Can Openers, Words and Ears Festival (Bradford-on-Avon), Swindon Poetry Festival, Weston Literary Festival and for the last 8 years at the Hay Festival as part of Hay Writers’ Circle.
+Her poetry films have be shown at Swindon Poetry Festival 2016 and she has performed her poetry at Bristol Festival of Nature and Bristol Poetry Can Openers, Words and Ears Festival (Bradford-on-Avon), Swindon Poetry Festival 2016 as part of the Ruth Stone House Party and for the last several years at Hay Festival as part of the Hay Writers.

 Emma is currently the longest serving member of Hay Writers’ Circle, joining the group in 2011 and immediately taking on the position of Secretary .
 Since 2014 she has been the group’s Online Co-ordinator and is responsible for this website.
 She is also the designer of the Hay Writers’ Circle logo.